SWC-Advanced-Microscopy/volView/README.md

 ### Usage
-To quickly try the viewer using a demo mouse brain dataset To try the viewer with a demo dataset run:
+To quickly try the viewer using a demo mouse brain dataset run:
 ```
 >> volView;
 ```
-The data set is loaded from the web but cached locally if you want to re-run the same command.
+The data set is downloaded from the web but cached locally to allow the command to be re-run faster in future.
 You can use the methods of the class to load a different image to an already started session as follows:

 ```